Analysis of Weakly Symmetric Mixed Finite Elements for Elasticity: Weakly symmetric mixed finite element methods

 The space for the rotation is as in the original method.
+This method we will refer to as $\NEW$ (reduced AFW).

-As the most efficient method of solving the finite element system is by hybridization \cite{AB}, the decrease of the normal degrees of freedom on element boundaries leads to a decrease of computational cost compared with the corresponding AFW method. \end{itemize}
+As the most efficient method of solving the finite element system is by hybridization \cite{AB}, the decrease of the normal degrees of freedom on element boundaries leads to a decrease of computational cost compared with the corresponding AFW method, but with the same accuracy, i.e., \eqref{sameacc}.
+Most drastically this is seen for the lowest order method, with $k=2$, for which the numbers of unknowns are halved. \end{itemize}